rcfrazier127/Global-Superstore-Sales-Analysis-Report-Power-BI/README.md

-<span style="font-size: 24px;"> Global Superstore Sales Analysis and Forecasting Report in Power BI </span>
+# Global Superstore Sales Analysis and Forecasting Report in Power BI

-Introduction
+**Introduction**

 This Sales Analysis and Forecasting report is designed to provide a comprehensive overview of sales data, product performance, shipping analysis, profit vs loss, and predictive analytics for future sales.